cmgodwin/tic-tac-toe_agents/README.md

 To try out the code, run the main.py file in the runnable_code folder with python using a command line.

 The two other files in the root of the repository are my main contribution to the code.
-The rest of the code was provided as the basis for an assignment.
+The rest of the code was provided as the basis for the assignment.

 The brute-force agent is an optimal tic-tac-toe player utilizing the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax)